applied-numerical-algorithms-group-lbnl/Chombo_3.2/releasedExamples/Proto/README.md

 # Rules of engagement
 * Proto knows nothing about Chombo.
 * Interactions with  proto are  mediated through a plain old data  interface.
-* These examples rely heavily on namespaces.
+* These examples rely heavily upon namespaces.
 * To use this stuff, you have to make your code compile with NAMESPACE=TRUE.

 # Procedure for porting your Chombo code to Proto.